-Hezekiah describes the situation to the prophet Isaiah as akin to the situation of a woman in labour who's trying to bring herself to birth, but lacks the strength to do so.
-He reports the claims of the Rabshakeh and his master, the king of Assyria, to Isaiah, presenting them not only as a challenge to his own reign as the king of Judah, but also as a challenge to the Lord's own honour.
+[8:36] Hezekiah is quite understandably deeply dismayed, but his response here is the right one.
+He turns to the Lord, tears his clothes, goes to the temple of the Lord, and then sends messengers to Isaiah the prophet of the Lord.
+King Hezekiah describes the situation to the prophet Isaiah as akin to the situation of a woman in labor who is trying to bring herself to birth but lacks the strength to do so.
+He reports the claims of the Rabshakeh and his master the king of Assyria to Isaiah, presenting them as not only a challenge to his own reign as the king of Judah, but also as a challenge to the Lord's own honor.